Honda Acty: History

 The Acty range is designed to be economical, agile work vehicles, and generally lack luxury options, although air conditioning and power steering are available along with various trim, decoration, and customization options.
-The first generation was produced from 1977 to 1988 (model series TA, TB, TC, VD, VH), the second generation's years were 1988-1999 (model series HA1, HA2, HH1, HH2 with the E05A engine; HA3, HA4, HA5, HH3, HH4 with the EN07A engine - the Street continued in production until 2011) and the third generation's years were 1999-2009 (model series HA6, HA7, HH5, HH6 with E07Z engine) with the van remaining in production until April 2021.
+The first generation was produced from 1977 to 1988 (model series TA, TB, TC, VD, VH).
+The second generation truck's years were 1988-1999 (model series HA1, HA2, HH1, HH2 with the E05A engine; HA3, HA4, HA5, HH3, HH4 with the EN07A engine) - the Street derivative continued in production until 2011.

+The third generation's years were 1999-2009 (model series HA6, HA7, HH5, and HH6, with the E07Z engine) with the van remaining in production until April 2021.
 The fourth generation was introduced, as a truck only, at the 41st Tokyo Motor Show in 2009 on December 17, showing the HA8 series and continuing to use the E07Z engine.
-Since the merger of the Subaru Sambar and Daihatsu Hijet, the Acty truck has become the only remaining Kei truck not to have a front-engine, rear-wheel-drive layout.
+With the merger of the Subaru Sambar and Daihatsu Hijet, the Acty truck became the final Kei truck not to have a front-engine, rear-wheel-drive layout.

 First generation

-The first Acty trucks were introduced July 27, 1977, and replaced several Keitoras Honda had previously offered, such as the Honda TN360 (most recently sold as the TN7) and the Honda T360.
+The first Acty trucks were introduced July 27, 1977, and replaced several keitoras Honda had previously offered, such as the Honda TN360 (most recently sold as the TN7) and the Honda T360.
 On 1 September 1975, the Japanese Government revised the rules on Road Trucking Vehicle Law that regulated the dimensions and engine size of vehicles in this class.
 As a result, the first Acty trucks and vans were available with a "midship" mounted 545 cc 2-cylinder SOHC water-cooled engine, known as the EH engine, which produces 28 PS at 5500 rpm and 4.2 kgm of torque at 4000 rpm.
 This was about 50% larger than the engine used in the preceding TN7.
 Export models, with less emissions equipment, claim 30.6 hp at the same engine speed.

 The van was introduced November 1979, although a truck-based panel van with a boxy rear was available from the beginning (TB).
 To save money, the van uses the same taillights as the truck and also has side doors with center mounted handles, meaning that the same pressing can be used for either side of the car.
 The Acty was exported to a number of markets, including Great Britain, where it is considered to have created an entire new category.
 The Suzuki Carry/Bedford Rascal was GM's response to the Acty in the British market.